How We Read Scripture Shapes Faithful Discernment

 Scripture as Revelation, Not Ammunition

 When you open your Bible, you are not stepping into a debate hall.
 You are entering God’s self-revelation, where He patiently reveals His character, His purposes, and His restoring work through Christ.
-That reality lowers the temperature of discernment and replaces anxiety with steadiness.
+That reality lowers the temperature of discernment and replaces anxious defensiveness with settled steadiness.
+Growing in discernment as a practice flows naturally from this posture: not from a defensive crouch but from an open and attentive heart.

 Christ at the Center

 Every page of Scripture moves toward Jesus, whether in promise, preparation, fulfillment, or hope.
-After His resurrection, Luke tells us that Jesus walked with two disciples and reinterpreted the story they thought they understood.
+After His resurrection, Luke tells us Jesus walked with two disciples and reinterpreted the story they thought they understood:

 Reading in the Whole Story